-- (1) Mr. Corning, a member of our Board of Directors, is Head of Credit at Pentwater Capital and is a non-executive director at Malin. - (2) Dr. Hirsch, a member of our Board of Directors, is a member of LCP III. - (3) Mr. Murphy, a member of our Board of Directors, served as a member of the leadership team of Malin through December 31, 2020. - (4) For more information, see the section above titled "Security Ownership of Certain Beneficial Owners and Management."
+- (1) Mr. Corning, a member of our Board of Directors, was Head of Credit at Pentwater Capital until his resignation in April 2022 and was a non-executive director at Malin from March 2020 to April 2022. - (2) For more information, see the section above titled "Security Ownership of Certain Beneficial Owners and Management."